Huddersfield Town A.F.C.: Badge and colours

-The club spent over eight years debating what colour the kit should be, with suggestions ranging from salmon pink to plain white or all-blue to white with blue yoke.
-Eventually, in 1916, the club adopted the striped blue and white jersey that remains to this day.
+The club spent years debating what colour the kit should be, with suggestions ranging from salmon pink to plain white or all-blue to white with blue yoke.
+Eventually, in 1913, the club adopted the striped blue and white jersey that remains to this day.

 The club badge is based on the coat of arms of Huddersfield.
 Town first used a badge on its shirts for the 1920 FA Cup Final based on the Huddersfield coat of arms.
 It appeared again with a Yorkshire Rose for the 1922 FA Cup Final and again for the finals of 1928, 1930 and 1938.
 The club's main colours of blue and white are evident throughout the badge both in the mantling and in the shield, in the form of stripes.
 Two Yorkshire Roses and Castle Hill form part of the history of the club and the area.

 Town stuck with the same principal design (blue and white stripes) until 1966, when Scottish manager Tom Johnston introduced all-blue shirts.
 A new badge was also adopted that year, when the vertical monogram "HTFC" adorned the all-blue shirts.
 When the club adopted the nickname "The Terriers" for the 1969–70 season, the blue and white stripes returned and with it a red terrier with the words "The Terriers".

 After relegation to the Fourth Division, Huddersfield returned to all-blue shirts and the vertical monogram crest with the return of Tom Johnston in 1975.
 Stripes returned in the 1977–78 season and have been the club's home kit ever since.
 In 1980, Town adopted what remains their badge today.
 It combined elements of the old town coat of arms with modern motifs, such as blue and white stripes and a terrier with a football.